 A challenge many districts face is deciding to commit to, or maintain a commitment to, providing each student with a device to support productivity, access to the Internet, and learning applications.
 Many district leaders are concerned that technology might take center stage in the classroom.
 The roll out of student access initiatives such as “one to one” is an undertaking requiring a clearly articulated vision, ample leadership and professional development, and technical infrastructure and support.
-With these initiatives also come the challenges of ensuring digital literacy and citizenship are attended to and ensuring the technology is used to best support the teaching and learning goals of the district.
-Districts who have made the commitment also acknowledge that technology investments such as “one to one” implementations are not a one time investment and are challenged to identify operational funding for continued support.
+With these initiatives also come the challenges of attending to digital literacy and citizenship, and ensuring the technology is used to best support the teaching and learning goals of the district.
+Districts who have made the commitment also acknowledge that technology initiatives are not a one time investment and are challenged to identify operational funding for continued support.

 Staff from urban districts responded they experience this challenge often

 Staff from urban districts responded this challenge is urgent

 - One district surveyed all local businesses on whether they have wi-fi, and whether they would allow students to access that network.
 The list of all the business that agree to allow student access was shared with parents, students, and the community so that families without wi-fi would have options outside of school.

 - One-to-one approaches that provide students with individual devices that they take home continue to grow, with districts looking to expand younger and younger.
 In some cases, one-to-one access may start in kindergarten; other districts start in fifth grade when they feel a student can reasonably care for a device.
 Importantly, questions like, “How are we defining what we want to accomplish?
 How do we ensure this device is a modern tool in the service of learning, and not simply digital integration?” are being asked, with appropriate metrics incorporated for one-to-one initiatives.

 In the Words of District Staff